 Stellantis DWTP, roads that recharge vehicles

 When activated, the coils send energy to passing cars, if equipped with a receiver.
-The interesting point about this technology is that instead of charging the battery, the DWTP system just maintains the power supply.
+The interesting point of this technology is that instead of charging the battery, the DWTP system simply maintains the power supply.
 It somehow sends energy directly to the electric motor, so that vehicles can travel on highways without burning the battery.

 In other words: it can be done

 We do not know if or when the DWTP system will be implemented on public roads as it is now.
 Getting a project like this off the ground on a commercial scale poses several problems, a completely new business model has to be created.
-I hypothesize that its introduction could take place starting from small stretches of motorway that are widely used, but I would also like to understand how such a service would be accounted for, and how electric cars would be made compatible with this system.
+I hypothesize that its introduction could take place starting from small, heavily used stretches of motorway, but I would also like to understand how such a service would be accounted for, and how electric cars would be made compatible with this system.

-However, Stellantis states that this technology "attracts interest for commercial development on a global level", because it can also be integrated in confined areas (airports, car parks, etc.), but further details are lacking.
+However, Stellantis states that this technology "attracts interest for commercial development globally", because it can also be integrated into confined areas (airports, parking lots, etc.), but further details are lacking.

 Check out this video to understand how DWTP works.